Astronomy 1: Introductory Astronomy

 Click on each image for more information about these objects.

 There are telescope public viewings the second Tuesday of each month, at the Peter van de Kamp Observatory on the roof of the Science Center.
-The next one is on March 11, at 8 PM.
+The next one is on May 13, at 9 PM.
 Come on by, and bring a friend who isn't taking astronomy.
 The Moon and Jupiter will both be visible then, and Saturn may also be above the tree-line.